tvrfan/EEC-IV-disassembler/Daily/Readme_Daily.txt

 4. Conditional jumps psuedo code - there is still some debate about the best way to represent some jumps in sensible way - JC/JNC, JV/JNV.
 These are likely to change.

 5. Print Layout options may still have some quirks to be ironed out...

+A note about address representation.

+After reworking banks in 4.0.7, SAD now shows all addresses below 0x400 without a bank number, as they are registers in CPU, and all other addresses as having a bank.
+For single banks, no bank numbers are shown anywhere.
+This might look strange, as some bins have RAM at 10400, which means that 0x3ff - 0x10400 is actually contiguous, but doesn't look like it